30-Min Super Easy Stroganoff Meatballs (No Eggs)

 Step 3 – Make The Sauce

-Add the remaining tablespoon of oil to the skillet, add sliced mushroom and garlic, and cook for 2-3 minutes before stirring; cook until fragrant, about 2 more minutes.
+Add the remaining tablespoon of oil to the skillet, add sliced mushrooms and garlic, and cook for 2-3 minutes before stirring; cook until fragrant, about 2 more minutes.

 Add the broth to the skillet and deglaze the pot using a wooden utensil with a flat head to scrape all the stuck bits of chops off the bottom of the pot.
 Add heavy cream, bay leaf, and mustard; mix to combine.
 Return the meatballs to the skillet and simmer for 5 – 7 minutes.
-Remove the bay leaf, and discard.
+Remove the bay leaf and discard it.

 Mix the cold water and cornstarch in a small bowl until there are no lumps.
 Add the cornstarch slurry and sour cream; mix to combine.
 Cook for 2-3 minutes until the sauce thickens.